LivePersonInc/-faas-client-jdk/README.md

 AuthSignatureBuilder authSignatureBuilder = new YourAuthSignatureBuilder();
 builder.withAuthSignatureBuilder(authSignatureBuider);
 or // Oauth2 + DPoP (only for internal usage)
-AuthDPoPSignatureBuilder authDPoPSignatureBuilder = new YourAuthDPoPSignatureBuilder();
+AuthDpopSignatureBuilder authDpopSignatureBuilder = new YourAuthDpopSignatureBuilder();
 builder.withAuthDpopSignatureBuilder(authDPoPSignatureBuilder);
 ```